How to Keep a Peloton Streak Going

 Maintaining a Peloton streak when you’re off the bike

-So, as I mentioned in the introduction, my inspiration for writing this blog post is a selfish one.
-I have a broken wrist.
+So, as I mentioned in the introduction, my original inspiration for writing this blog post is a selfish one.
+I had a broken wrist.
 That’s my casted arm, below.

 I realized that there are other times when you might want to keep a Peloton streak going and it has nothing to do with having hurt yourself.
 For example, maybe you’re going away.
 Even so, you want to find a way to keep your Peloton streak going while you’re on vacation.
 I have a couple of ideas for this one